Justin-Credible/Game-Launcher/README.md

 Currently it has only been tested on Windows, though it should work on Linux and Mac OS platforms as well.

+Screenshots and a video demonstration can be found [here](http://www.justin-credible.net/Projects/Game-Launcher).

 ## User Experience ##

 The user is launched into a full screen application and can then use the arrow keys to move left and right through a list of games.
 For each game a large image and the name of the game are displayed.
 Pressing enter (or other configured key) will cause the selected game to be launched.